 Only one in seven employees in developed countries does work that requires manual labor.

-While the western world has shifted to a knowledge-based workforce (think: desk jobs that involve more problem-solving and less physical work), there are forces creating new manual labor opportunities.
+While the western world has shifted to a knowledge-based workforce (think: desk jobs that involve less physical work), there are forces creating new manual labor opportunities.

 Managers in emerging and traditional fields must understand the different skill sets required to lead the two types of employees—both equally important to the strength of the economy.

 According to Abraham Maslow’s Hierarchy of Needs Theory, knowledge workers (like accountants, computer programmers, and marketers) are motivated by self-actualization, learning, and understanding needs, rather than lower-level security and safety needs.

 Using Frederick Hertzberg’s Hygiene and Motivation Theory, knowledge workers are motivated by the need for achievement and the quality of their work, rather than compensation, benefits, and working conditions.

 And in terms of David McClelland’s Needs Theory, knowledge workers are motivated by the need for achievement, rather than the need for power or affiliation.

 Motivating Manual Workers

 Manual workers are more concerned about what Hertzberg calls “hygiene factors,” which emphasize compensation and benefits.
 The implications of these findings for organizations include: